Odiham Health CentreTel: 01256 702371

-NHS 111 is a service which has been introduced by the Government to assist you in finding the right service to help you when you have a concern about your health out of hours.
-You can call 111 when you need medical help fast but it’s not a 999 emergency.
+NHS 111 is a service which has been introduced by the Government to assist you in finding the right service when you have a concern about your health out of hours.
+You can call 111 when you need medical help fast but it’s NOT a 999 emergency.

 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 You should only use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.